Mickyreegs/Project5/README.md

   * BitCoin price movements are positively correlated to tech stocks and various macroeconomic factors.
     * Validation requirements:
       * Perform correlation and PPS analysis to assess BitCoin's relationships to Nasdaq, Gold, Oil and a selection of macroeconomic factors
-      * Visualise trends using scatter plots and overlays
+      * Visualise trends
       * Evaluate feature importance to highlight the best predictors for the model

 * Hypothesis 2:
-  * Macroeconomic factors have influence over BitCoin's 30-day forward price.
+  * Features within the dataset will impact the 30 day price prediction for BitCoin.
     * Validation requirements:
       * Train multiple models using the features with the highest signals to find the best model for this task
-      * Compare models using R2 - Those over 0.90 will be acceptable
+      * Compare models using R2 - Those over 0.80 will be acceptable given BitCoin's price volatility
       * Validate predictions against the actual BitCoin prices

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks